emqx/emqx-operator/deploy/charts/emqx-operator/README.md

 ## Installing the Chart

-To install the chart with the release name `my-emqx-operator`:
+To install the chart with the release name `emqx-operator`:

 ```console
 ## Add the EMQX Helm repository